Tips, recommendations, and features for developing and testing Delta Live Tables pipelines

 This workflow is similar to using Git folders for CI/CD in all Databricks jobs.
 See CI/CD techniques with Git and Databricks Git folders (Repos).

-Segment libraries for ingestion and transformation steps
+Segment source code for ingestion and transformation steps

-Because Delta Live Tables pipelines use the LIVE virtual schema for managing all dataset relationships, by configuring development and testing pipelines with ingestion libraries that load sample data, you can substitute sample datasets using production table names to test code.
+virtual schema for managing all dataset relationships, by configuring development and testing pipelines with ingestion source code that loads sample data, you can substitute sample datasets using production table names to test code.
 The same transformation logic can be used in all environments.

 Create sample datasets for development and testing

-• Select a subset of data from a production dataset.
+Select a subset of data from a production dataset.

-• Use anonymized or artificially generated data for sources containing PII.
+Use anonymized or artificially generated data for sources containing PII.

-• Create test data with well-defined outcomes based on downstream transformation logic.
+Create test data with well-defined outcomes based on downstream transformation logic.

-• Anticipate potential data corruption, malformed records, and upstream data changes by creating records that break data schema expectations.
+Anticipate potential data corruption, malformed records, and upstream data changes by creating records that break data schema expectations.

 For example, if you have a notebook that defines a dataset using the following code: